Mean field games with incomplete information: The MFG model and the classical structure of information

 \subsection{The structure of information}

 In the previous system, if neither the particular form of the second order term or the fact that dependence in $m$ and $\nabla u$ are decoupled are important, a fundamental observation lies in the initial distribution of players $m_0$.
-This observation is that the knowledge of $m_0$ is equivalent (in terms of induced equilibria) to the knowledge of the whole evolution of the repartition of players $(m_t)_{t \in [0,T]}$.
+This observation is that the knowledge of $m_0$ is equivalent (in terms of induced equilibria) to the knowledge of the whole evolution of the distribution of players $(m_t)_{t \in [0,T]}$.
 This quite simple fact does not need any particular proof as it only suffices to remark that $m_0$ is the only datum in the previous system of equations.
 Of course, this is a consequence of the deterministic evolution of $(m_t)_{t \in [0,T]}$, given the strategies of the players.
 In other words, even if the players do not observe each other during the game, as long as they know $m_0$, the induced equilibria are the same as if they observe the whole trajectory $(m_t)_{t \in [0,T]}$.
 Because the structure (or set) of equilibria only depends on the initial distribution $m_0$, the following question seems natural : what happens to the structure of equilibria if the players do not know $m_0$ ?

+We insist that in several models, it is quite natural that players do not know $m_0$.
+Indeed, for instance, in the telecommunication model of \citep{bertucci2018transmit}, the state of a player (or device) is the amount of data this device wants to transmit, which is private.
+The same goes for financial models such as the one of \citep{cardaliaguet2016mean}, where the state of a player (or trader) is her portfolio.

-To answer this question, some assumptions have to be made on the knowledge at each instant that the players have on the repartition of other players.
+To address the question of incomplete knowledge of $m_0$, some assumptions have to be made on the knowledge at each instant that the players have on the distribution of other players.
 However, let us state that if the process $(m_t)_{t \geq 0}$ is not known and the players have a prior $(µ_t)_{t \geq 0}$ on it, a risk neutrality assumption shall be made on the players.
-By prior we mean that instead of anticipating an evolution $(m_t)_{t \geq 0}$ for the repartition of players, the players believe that at any time $t \geq 0$, the repartition of players is unknown and that this uncertainty is described by the measure $µ_t \in \mathcal{P}(\mathcal{P}(\mathbb{T}^d))$.
+By prior we mean that instead of anticipating an evolution $(m_t)_{t \geq 0}$ for the distribution of players, the players believe that at any time $t \geq 0$, the distribution of players is unknown and that this uncertainty is described by the measure $µ_t \in \mathcal{P}(\mathcal{P}(\mathbb{T}^d))$.
 In such a context, the new expected cost of the players is